bussidn/untangled-conditionals-kata/README.md

 # bussidn note :

-Hello this is my version of the kata?
+Hello this is my version of the kata

 I've tried a functional approach with :
   - high expressiveness at highest business level